SIIA’s policy regarding cancellations is as follows:

-- Assignment of Judges.
-All nominated products are assigned two judges.
-If you feel a judge is not the right fit to review your product, notify the awards director within the first week of the judging process.
+Assignment of Judges: All nominated products are assigned two Judges.
+If you feel a Judge is not the right fit to review your product, notify the CODiE Awards within the first week of the judging process.

-- Each product entry will require one hour demos with two assigned expert reviewers between February 7 and April 8, 2022.
-If a live demo is not possible, nominees may share a recorded demo with the reviewers.
-All demos must be scheduled by March 4 and take place by April 1, 2022.
+DEMO: Each product entry will require one hour demos with two assigned expert Reviewers between January 8 and March 4, 2024.
+If a live demo is not possible, nominees may share a recorded demo with the Reviewers.
+All demos must be scheduled by February 9 and take place by March 4, 2024.

-- Inappropriate Claims or Representation.
-If during the review process a judge or SIIA staff discovers and confirms the existence of inappropriate claims about the nominated product, the product will be removed from consideration without a refund of the nomination fees.
+Inappropriate Claims or Representation: If during the review process a Judge or SIIA staff member discovers and confirms the existence of inappropriate claims about the nominated product, the product will be removed from consideration without a refund of the nomination fees.

 Professional Conduct: All employees of a nominating company, contracted representatives, and Judges are expected to conduct themselves according to the highest levels of professionalism, courtesy, respect, and integrity.
 SIIA staff will investigate any and all complaints of misconduct on the part of Nominees and Judges.